WebPraktikos/universal-resume/README.md

 Starting Point
 ---------

 `docs/index.html` is the main content file.
-By copy-pasting HTML add pages, sections, subsection, etc.
+Add pages, sections, subsection, and other parts, by copy-pasting HTML.

 `npm run build` will make **docs** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (free registration required beforehand).
-Also, with additionally running `git add docs/styles.css -f` and committing changes, it’s ready for push to GitHub and integration with GitHub Pages.
+Also, with additionally running `git add docs/styles.css -f` and committing changes, it’s ready for the push to GitHub and integration with GitHub Pages.
 It may take some time for changes to occur.
 GitHub Pages are set by configuring `Settings → Options → GitHub Pages → Source → /docs` (free for public repos).

 Tailwind CSS
 ---------

 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
 It has great [documentation](https://tailwindcss.com/docs/installation).

-Compose together a bunch of pre-made utility classes that reflect a certain design system.
-There’s minimal cascade and selector specificity.
-This results in faster and much more pleasurable workflow, especially in the long term.

 Custom CSS
 ---------